Skip to content

 """

-return tuple(veclhadamardmax(*vs, key=key))
+return factory(veclhadamardmax(*vs, key=key))